data-integrations/google-cloud/docs/GCSMove-action.md

 **Destination Path**: Path to the destination.
 The bucket will be created if it does not exist.

+**Use Wildcard**: Whether to use Wildcard regular expression to filter the files in the source directory that will be moved.

 **Copy All Subdirectories**: If the source is a directory, move all subdirectories.

 **Overwrite Existing Files**: Whether to overwrite existing files during the move.
 If this is set to